Expert Fitness Tips & Science

 Muscle Building / Fat Loss1.6 - 2.2

-Protein isn't just for bodybuilders.
-If you are in a caloric deficit (trying to lose weight), protein becomes even more important.
-It has the highest **Thermic Effect of Food (TEF)**, meaning your body burns more calories digesting protein than it does fats or carbs.
-Furthermore, it is highly satiating, helping you feel full longer and preventing overeating.
+The Role of Protein in Fat Loss: Protein has the highest Thermic Effect of Food (TEF), meaning your body burns more calories digesting protein than it does fats or carbs.

 Quick Micro Workouts